cass-kul/cass-kul.github.io/_exercises/performance.md

 Assume there is full forwarding in the pipelined processor.
 Indicate the remaining hazards and add `nop` (no operation) instructions to eliminate them.
 Compared the speedup achieved by adding full forwarding to a pipeline with no forwarding.

+Assume the following cycle times for two processors with different forwarding strategies:
+- Without forwarding: 250ps
+- With full forwarding: 300ps

 {% if site.solutions.show_session_8 %}
 #### Solution